AdobeDocs/experience-manager-64.en/help/sites-developing/i18n-translator.md

 ## Creating a Dictionary {#creating-a-dictionary}

 Create a dictionary for managing your localized UI strings.
-After you create a dictionary you can use the Translation tool to manage it.
+After you create a dictionary, you can use the Translation tool to manage it.

 1. Using CRXDE Lite, add the root node ( `sling:Folder`) for your new dictionary as the structure to hold the language definitions: